 From the Archives: A Regency Ballgown for an American Girl Doll

-This American Girl Doll regency ballgown, inspired by a lavender c.1815 color plate, was sewn as a distraction from reality during my final presentations in grad school.
+Fresh from the archives: inspired by an 1815 fashion plate, this American Girl Doll regency ballgown was sewn as a distraction from reality during my final presentations in grad school.
+Sewing ALWAYS trumps technical panels.

 An 18th Century Brain Hat: Tutorial